-For our most important and influential suppliers, our 'Key Supplier Programme' ensures that business to business relationships are maintained at a high level.
+For our most important and influential suppliers, strategic engagement at a high level ensures that business to business relationships are appropriately maintained.
 These relationships provide us with a significant ability to drive alignment and improvement in managing modern slavery risks in our supply chain.